 "I felt like I was in the future putting this thing on - something that you would see on TV shows," Buchanan said with a wide grin.

-Getting a few "mental reps" has never been easier at Ole Miss.
-The Rebels are one of a growing number of football programs that are trying out virtual reality technology.
-It helps in addition to work on the field.
+Getting a few "mental reps" has never been easier at Ole Miss: The Rebels are one of a growing number of football programs in college and professionally that are dabbling in virtual reality technology to help supplement work on the field.

-Buchanan is one of three Ole Miss quarterbacks.
-They are competing for the starting job this fall.
-Part of their offseason program has been 10 tests on the simulator.
-The tests include 20 plays each.
+Buchanan is one of three Ole Miss quarterbacks fighting for the starting job this fall.
+Part of their offseason regimen has been 10 tests on the simulator that include 20 plays each.

-When it is time for the test, Buchanan can look around just like in real life.
-He gets a complete 360-degree field of vision.
-He hears the play call from a coach or another player.
-Then he checks the formation and reads the defense.
-After the ball is snapped, he watches how the defense reacts.
-Then he turns his head to the player he wants to receive the ball.
+When it's time for the test, Buchanan can look around just like in real life, with a complete 360-degree field of vision.
+He hears the play call from a coach or another player and then checks the formation and reads the defense.
+After the ball is snapped, he watches how the defense reacts and then turns his head to the player he wants to receive the ball.

-If it is the right choice, the ball flies through the air and connects with the receiver.
+If it's the right choice, the ball flies through the air and connects with the receiver.
 If not, the simulator informs the QB a wrong decision has been made.

-The tests can even be loaded onto a smartphone app.
-Then the phone can be placed into a portable headset.
-Quarterbacks could possibly do the tests from home.
-The results could even be emailed to coaches.
+The tests can even be loaded onto a smartphone app and then the phone can be placed into a portable headset.
+Quarterbacks could theoretically do the tests from home and then the results can be emailed to coaches.

 "You do it over and over again, watching where guys go and seeing where windows open up on certain plays," Buchanan said.
-"It is pretty much what you see on the field."
+"It's pretty much what you see on the field."

-Ole Miss is using a program developed by EON Sports.
-The company is a division of EON Reality.
-It is based in California.
+Ole Miss is using a program developed by EON Sports, which is a subsidiary of EON Reality based in California.
 UCLA, Kansas, Syracuse, the Tampa Bay Buccaneers and about 100 high schools are among EON's clients.
-Brendan Reilly is the company's 28-year-old CEO.
-He says more potential clients are in the works and interest has been high.
+Brendan Reilly - the company's 28-year-old CEO - says more potential clients are in the works and interest has been high.